Nervous about starting yoga?

 This is the most comprehensive beginner’s yoga course in Brisbane.
 You get 2 teachers, 6 hours of workshops, a free 5 class pass, detailed course notes and small class sizes.

-The June Beginner’s Yoga Course has sold out.
-The 13-15 July course is open for enrollment.
+The August Beginner’s Yoga Course is open for enrollment.
 These courses are selling quickly, be quick to avoid disappointment.

 Which yoga class is for me?

 Both the Vinyasa Basics and Yin yoga classes are suitable for beginners but there’s a big difference between the two.
 If you’re looking for something really gentle and relaxing without working up a sweat then the Yin class is for you.
 This is perfect for those looking to develop their flexibility, calm their mind, manage stress and rehabilitate from injury as it focuses on deep, passive stretches.

 The Vinyasa Basics class is an active yoga class featuring traditional standing and seated poses as well as sun salutations.
 It’s a bit easier than a regular Vinyasa class and features more alignment cues so you can be sure you’re doing it right.

 Do I need to do the Beginner’s Yoga Course?

 No, you don’t have to do the Beginner’s Yoga Course to start yoga with us.
 Just book into one of our Vinyasa Basics classes.

 - those who like personal attention, structure, small class sizes, detailed instructions and notes

 - those who pick things up as they go along